-The peaks at the dashed lines in Figure 4 give the vapor flow rate requirement to separate A/B and C/D in a Kaibel column, when the prefractionator does a sharp AB/CD split.
-The highest peak (here $P{AB}^{'}$) determines the overall energy requirement of the Kaibel column, so the lower part of the column has more energy available than required.
+The peaks at the dashed lines in Fig. 4 give the vapor flow rate requirement to separate A/B and C/D in a Kaibel column, when the prefractionator does a sharp AB/CD split.
+The highest peak (here $P'{AB}$ ) determines the overall energy requirement of the Kaibel column, so the lower part of the column has more energy available than required.
 This can be utilized to obtain somewhat higher purity in the other section of the column or to reduce the number of stages.
-The other point is that unlike Petlyuk configuration where we normally have a certain slack in the prefractionator operation regarding distribution of the intermediate components (B and C), the Kaibel-column prefractionator must perform a relatively sharp split between streams AB and CD, given by the P{BC} in the Vmin-diagram.
+The other point is that unlike Petlyuk configuration where we normally have a certain slack in the prefractionator operation regarding distribution of the intermediate components (B and C), the Kaibel-column prefractionator must perform a relatively sharp split between streams AB and CD, given by the $P{BC}$ in the $V{min}$ -diagram.
 We can find a certain slack if we allow nonsharp split in Kaibel configuration, but this is limited by the product specifications.
-Prefractionator operation with higher vapor rate than at P{BC} could give us some slack also for sharp AB/CD split, but this will lead to higher vapor requirement to split A/B and C/D in the succeeding sections.
+Prefractionator operation with higher vapor rate than at $P{BC}$ could give us some slack also for sharp AB/CD split, but this will lead to higher vapor requirement to split A/B and C/D in the succeeding sections.

-Figure 4.
-Minimum energy diagram (solid lines) for the equimolar mixture of Methanol, Ethanol, 1-Propanol, 1-Butanol (Halvorsen and Skogestad, 2006).
-The highest peak (P{AB}) gives te minimum boilup for petlyuk arrangement.
-The dotted line is for the Kaibel column and the highest peak (P'{AB}) gives the minimum biolup structure is again 6 and all of them are for the main column (four product compositions and two flowrates of the streams going back to the prefractionator).
+Fig. 5 shows the structure which is used for obtaining good estimates for flows as initial values using the information from Vmin-diagram.
+The number of degrees of freedom in this structure is again 6 and all of them are for the main column (four product compositions and two flowrates of the streams going back to the prefractionator).
 We use the minimum rates from minimum energy diagram together with the pinch point compositions (Halvorsen, 2001) at the ends of the prefractionator from the ideal model as an initial guess.
-The flow rates and compositions of the returning streams (R2 and VB2) to the prefractionator should match the ones entering the the prefractionator column (R1 and VB1).
+The flow rates and compositions of the returning streams (R2 and VB2) to the prefractionator should match the ones entering the prefractionator column (R1 and VB1).
 So, by setting the compositions of the entering streams (R1 and VB1) from pinch point calculations, and the flow rates of the returning streams from the Vmin diagram, we'll have some iteration to adjust the flow rates of the entering streams, so that the compositions of the returning streams match the ones of the entering streams.
 The split values from this simulation are used in the original model to find the minimum energy required for the separation.
 This model is mainly used for the cases where we had problem in convergence, especially for the mode of minimizing energy requirement.